-An oscilloscope, frequently referred to in the trade as a scope, is an essential diagnostic tool used in any serious electronic circuit design activities.
+Learn how to use the oscilloscope, frequently referred to in the trade as a scope, which is an essential diagnostic tool used in any serious electronic circuit design activities.

 A scope provides a time-stamped, running clip of a signal at the point of measurement.
 The signal in this case is simply an input voltage.

 The usefulness of a scope lies in knowing what point in the circuit to probe, when to start the actual probing, how to properly set up the scope, and how to interpret what the scope is showing.
 These are all totally dependent on the skills and knowledge of the scope operator.